 The Logoff String is important.
 The Logoff String has a special protocol flow associated with it in the context of SAML.
 Not only do you want to log out of the Service Provider on the LoadMaster, but the user also must be logged out of the IdP.

-The Server Authentication Mode can be set to None or KCD.
+The Server Authentication Mode can be set to None, KCD, or Server Token.
 Basic Authentication is not supported because the LoadMaster does not have access to the username and password.

 For further information on KCD, refer to the Kerberos Constrained Delegation, Feature Description.